A-wels/Tricorder/README.md

 # Tricorder

-Star Trek like tricorder build with Arduino/ESP32
+Star Trek like tricorder build with an ESP32.
+This is still very WIP